Friday, September 15th: ‘Chinatown’, 1974 film by Roman Polanski

 Future films:

 • Friday October 20 - ‘Solaris’, based on Stanislaw Lem’s book of the same title.
-Andrei Tarkovsky’s 1972 adaptation (Rating: 3.5/4) is somewhat superior to Steven Soderbergh’s version of 2002 (Rating: 4/4, with George Clooney), but we’ll go with the latter version for 2 reasons:
+Andrei Tarkovsky’s 1972 adaptation (Rating: 3.5/4) is somewhat superior to Steven Soderbergh’s version of 2002 (Rating: 4/4, with George Clooney), but we’ll go with the latter version for 2 reasons: - it’s 1 hour SHORTER: please views the superb Tarkovsky's version in your own time

 - this thought fro Roger Ebert: If they thought Soderbergh's smart, seductive rhythms were boring, they would have been catatonic after the Tarkovsky version.